goc9000/megas2/README.md

 ### Interconnection

-* Tri-state and directionality not explicitly supported
+* Simple support for tri-state and directionality
-* Analog pins not supported